elastic/kibana/FUNCTIONS.md

 metric | *string* | An elasticsearch single value metric agg, eg avg, sum, min, max or cardinality, followed by a field.
 Eg "sum:bytes"
 index | *string* | Index to query, wildcards accepted
 timefield | *string* | Field of type "date" to use for x-axis
+kibana | *boolean* | Respect filters on Kibana dashboards.
+Only has an effect when using on Kibana dashboards
 interval | *string* | **DO NOT USE THIS**.
 Its fun for debugging fit functions, but you really should use the interval picker
 url | *string* | Elasticsearch server URL, eg http://localhost:9200
 offset | *string* | Offset the series retrieval by a date expression.
 Eg -1M to make events from one month ago appear as if they are happening now